mtvbrianking/laravel-ussd/readme.md

 ./vendor/bin/ussd 256772100103
 ```

+**Aggregators**
+- Africastalking
+- Comviva (Airtel & MTN)

-__If you're an aggregator missing from the current list reachout to have you added.
-Or simply send a pull request__
+_If you're an aggregator missing from the current list reachout to have you added.
+Or simply send a pull request_

 ## Constructs